vineetakhurana/DevOps-Milestone2/README.md

   C. For Question3, computed the response on feeding the incorrect value. (covers 'incorrect' case)

-  The following is the output that Jasmine gives on running the specs we have written :
+  We run jasmine specs headlessly through PhantomJS.
+We run the tests by executing the grunt task '*jasmine:all*', configured to use '*grunt-contrib-jasmine*'.
+The results are viewed via TestRunner.html :

   ![Alt text] [img1]

-  Jasmine also generates code coverage reports such as below :
+ The following is the output that executing grunt task '*jasmine:istanbul*', configured to use '*grunt-template-jasmine-istanbul*', gives on running the specs we have written :

   ![Alt text] [img2]